On this date in 1955, the Supreme Court ruled against Atlanta's "separate but equal" precept in public golf courses.

 Atlanta's public courses, however, were officially desegregated without incident.
 "It's gratifying to know that I participated in something so meaningful," said Bell, the only survivor of the original foursome.

-Dr. Holmes died in September of 1965, Oliver nearly a year to the day later, and Tup succumbed to cancer in December of 1967.
+Dr. Holmes died in September 1965, Oliver nearly a year to the day later, and Tup succumbed to cancer in December 1967.
 In 1983, Atlanta Mayor Andrew Young renamed Adams Park Golf Course the Alfred E (Tup) Holmes Memorial GC.
-Fittingly, it was maintained by the city for the enjoyment of all its citizenry until 1986, when it was leased to the American Golf Management Company.
+Fittingly, the city maintained it for the enjoyment of all its citizens until 1986, when it was leased to the American Golf Management Company.

 Historic U.S. Cases 1690-1993: